James Casey (American football)

-James Byron Casey (born September 22, 1984) is an American professional football coach and former player who is the tight ends coach for the Cincinnati Bengals of the National Football League (NFL).
+James Byron Casey (born September 22, 1984) is an American professional football coach and former player who is the tight ends coach and run game coordinator for the Cincinnati Bengals of the National Football League (NFL).
 He played in the NFL as a tight end and fullback.
-He was selected by the Houston Texans in the fifth round of the 2009 NFL draft and has also played for the Philadelphia Eagles and Denver Broncos of the National Football League (NFL).
+He was selected by the Houston Texans in the fifth round of the 2009 NFL draft and has also played for the Philadelphia Eagles and Denver Broncos of the NFL.
 He played college football for the Rice Owls and played baseball and football at Azle High School.

 Early and personal life

 Casey lost his mother at the age of 16, when a fire burned their home.
 He was only left with his backpack and the clothes he was wearing.
 He received support from citizens of Azle, Texas, who provided clothes, shelter and money to further his studies and his athletic career.
 He lived in various locations, with his older sister for a while, with his future wife’s family, with the trainer at Azle High School.

 Casey is married to his high school sweetheart, Kylie, and has two sons with her.